Children's Minnesota: About

 Children's Minnesota is the only independent health system in Minnesota to provide care exclusively to children, from before birth through young adulthood.
 In 2018, Children's Minnesota served a total of 135,750 patients, providing 25,761 surgical procedures, 91,495 emergency department visits and 467,118 outpatient clinic visits.

-Dr. Marc Gorelick became president and Chief Executive Officer at Children's Minnesota in December 2017.
-The health system's board of directors agreed to extend Dr. Gorelick's contract through 2024.
+In July 2025, Dr. Emily Chapman, previously the health system’s chief medical officer, was named president and chief executive officer.
+She is the first female CEO in the organization’s 100-year history.
+Dr. Marc Gorelick served as president and chief executive officer at from December 2017 until 2025.

 Children's has a full range of pediatric specialty services, critical care, and clinics to serve premature infants through older teens.
 While Children's serves thousands of the region's sick children each year, the organization also strives to keep children well and to prevent illness and injury.
 Children's of Minnesota also includes Children's Clinics – Woodbury, specialty and rehabilitation clinics in Woodbury; Children's – Roseville, a rehabilitation clinic in Roseville; and Children's – Minnetonka, an outpatient surgery, diagnostic center, and rehabilitation clinic in Minnetonka.